The Chemists' Skin Exfoliation Guide for All

 All skin types can benefit from regular exfoliation.
 But!
 There are definitely things to look out for when exfoliating.
 THE number 1 rule to exfoliation is to never over-exfoliate.
 Over-exfoliated skin can be red, raw, flaky, irritated, and sensitized.
 This state of skin is definitely counterintuitive to the goal of improving overall skin health!
 The key to effectively exfoliating without getting to that “too much of a good thing” state is choosing the right product, ingredients, and routine for your skin type, so let’s explore!

-There are two main types of exfoliating products: physical and chemical.
-Physical exfoliants are typically your classic bead scrubs that can be made from crushed seeds (think apricot seed), crushed rocks (e.g. perlite), and the now-banned plastic beads.
+There are two main types of exfoliating products: mechanical (or physical) and chemical.
+Physical/mechanical exfoliants are typically your classic bead scrubs that can be made from crushed seeds (think apricot seed), crushed rocks (e.g. perlite), and the now-banned plastic beads.
 We would also consider certain devices such as cleansing brushes, konjac sponges, and dermablades as forms of physical exfoliants.

 Chemical exfoliants are ingredients that help weaken the bond between the dead cells to dislodge and loosen them.
 These are your good ol’ alpha hydroxy acids (AHAs) like glycolic acid, mandelic acid, and salicylic acid.
 The efficacy of these acid-based exfoliants is determined by concentration of acid, pH of the formula, and how you use the product.